-This is a fun, very goofy story that will invite lots of giggles from very young readers.
-The queer subtext is so subtle I won’t suggest it as a must-have for LGBTQ collections, but it is quite easy and inexpensive to purchase used, and it’s a good read!
+This is a fun story that will invite lots of giggles from very young readers.
+The urban setting and representations of Black family are rare in LGBTQ+ children’s literature making Mr. Pam Pam and the Hullabazoo a noteworthy contribution to the field of LGBTQ+ children’s picture books.
+The queer subtext is so subtle I won’t suggest it as a must-have for LGBTQ+ collections, but it is quite easy and inexpensive to purchase used, and it’s an enjoyable read!

 This review is part of my “Snapshots of LGBTQ Kid Lit” project.
 I’m working on a book, The New Queer Children’s Literature: Exploring the Principles and Politics of LGBTQ* Children’s Picture Books, which is under contract with the University Press of Mississippi.
 Part of my research is identifying and interpreting English-language children’s picture books with LGBTQ* content published in the US and Canada between 1979 and 2019.
 Follow my blog to follow my journey!